Expert Mis-sold Pension Compensation Claims

-Mis-sold pension compensation claims are a newer type of claim we deal with here at The Compensation Experts.
-An example of this type of claim is the Self-Invested Personal Pension (SIPP) mis-selling.
+A mis-sold pension compensation claims is a newer type of claim we deal with here at The Compensation Experts.
+These claims are also commonly known as Self-Invested Personal Pension (SIPP) mis-selling.

 “What, exactly, is a mis-sold pension?”

-In short, the scope of this issue revolves around advice in outlining the risks that come with a pension.
-A best practice financial adviser, in essence, needs to be assiduous in several areas.
+In short, the scope of this issue revolves around poor advice and negligence in outlining the risks that come with a pension.
+Essentially, a financial adviser needs to be assiduous in:

-- In the first place, making absolutely certain that you know and understand the risks, terms & conditions it involves.
+- First, making absolutely certain that you know and understand the risks involved.

-- Additionally, they must give you all the information you need.
-That way, you can make a decision for a good reason that is well-informed.
+- Additionally, giving you all the information you need so that you can make a decision with reason and that is well-informed.

-- For instance, successful claims occur if an IFA convinces you to transfer your pension funds into a risky SIPP proposition.
+- For instance, successful claims occur if an IFA convinces you to transfer your pension funds into a risky SIPP involving sectors like property syndicates.

-Frankly, in light of recent practices by independent financial advisers, it’s not always easy to tell if you’ve been mis-sold.
+Frankly, with independent financial advisers, it’s not always easy to tell.
 But it may help to know that this practice is more widespread than you might think and that you’re not alone.

-To understand that, consider the SIPPs mis-selling scandal, which hit a new low in 2018 with over 2,000 complaints.
+Consider the SIPPs mis-selling scandal, which hit a new low in 2018 with over 2,000 mis-selling complaints.
 The Financial Services Compensation Scheme (FSCS), accordingly, found it necessary to set aside nearly £400 million in preparation for compensation claims.
-From August to October 2018, 62% of all complaints were upheld in favour of the claimant.
+Between August and October 2018, 62% of all complaints were upheld in favour of the claimant.

 Mis-sold Pension Compensation Claim Experiences